Wednesday 12:30pm, 14 October 2015

 Limelight magazine – Read about the compositional aim, inspiration & Europe premieres:

-First Light at Uluru (2015) was commissioned by the Queensland Conservatorium Saxophone Orchestra, and received world premiere performances at the 2015 World Saxophone Congress in Strasbourg, Selmer Saxophone Showrooms in Paris, in joint concert with the Royal Northern College of Music Saxophone Orchestra in England, as well as Australian performances in Queensland, Sydney and Melbourne.
+First Light at Uluru (2015) was commissioned by the Queensland Conservatorium Saxophone Orchestra and Diana Tolmie for world premiere performances at the 2015 World Saxophone Congress featuring 30 saxophonists in Strasbourg, France, Selmer Saxophone Showrooms in Paris, Ulverston in England with the Royal Northern College of Music, and other Australian ensembles in Queensland, Sydney and Melbourne.

 First Light at Uluru is inspired by the spectacular sunrise over Uluru – Australia’s most famous icon.
-Also known as Ayers Rock, it is a giant ‘red rock’ in the middle of Australia’s desert, with the ground made up of red soil.
+Also known as Ayers Rock, it is a giant red rock in the middle of Australia’s desert, with the ground made up of red soil.
 Uluru is sacred to the Anangu, the Aboriginal people of the area.
-Uluru means ‘Earth Mother’, and the 8.6 square kilometer rock is believed to hold a powerful energy source and marks the place where dreamtime began.
+Uluru means ‘Earth Mother’, and the 8.6 square kilometre rock is believed to hold a powerful energy source and marks the place where Dreamtime began.